 Courtney McVean, Wildlife Law Program associate attorney, graduated from the University of Denver Sturm College of Law in May 2014 with a Certificate in Environmental and Natural Resources Law.
 During law school, Courtney co-authored Environmental Settlements and Administrative Law, published in Harvard Environmental Law Review in 2015.
 She also served as an intern for WildEarth Guardians and as student attorney in the DU Environmental Law Clinic.
 Following law school, Courtney clerked for the Honorable Judge Todd Taylor in the 19th Judicial District.
 Courtney can be reached at courtney.mcvean(at)friendsofanimals.org.

-Wildlife Law Program Animal Law Fellow Elizabeth Rasheed first worked as a summer intern for FoA.
+Wildlife Law Program Animal Law attorney Elizabeth Rasheed first worked as a summer intern and fellow for FoA.
 Liz holds a B.S. in Biology from Duke University and a J.D. from New York University School of Law, where she served as submissions editor of the NYU Environmental Law Journal.
 Prior to rejoining Friends of Animals, Liz also participated in the NYU Environmental Law Clinic hosted by the Natural Resources Defense Council (NRDC) and interned with NRDC’s litigation team and energy program.
 She can be reached at elizabeth.rasheed(at)friendsofanimals.org.

 Rachel Nussbaum Wichert, Wildlife Law Program Government Affairs Associate, holds a B.A. in history and German studies from Brown University, a Ph.D in history from Cornell University and a J.D. from the University of Washington.
 She first worked for Friends of Animals as an extern in winter 2015.
 Rachel is particularly interested in issues surrounding marine mammals.
 In her spare time she enjoys classical music, especially opera.
 Rachel can be reached at rachel(at)friendsofanimals.org.